Neonsy/React-Learning-Projects/README.md

 In my [first repository](https://github.com/Neonsy/React-First-Steps), I dove into the basics of React, exploring it's vanilla form.
 Then, in the [second repository](https://github.com/Neonsy/NextJS-Server-Steps), I ventured into the world of Next.js, discovering it's powerful features.

-I initially planned to work on my [personal portfolio site](https://github.com/Neonsy/NextJS-Portfolio), but I've decided to put that on hold and take time to gather more knowledge.
+I initially planned to work on my personal portfolio site, but I've decided to put that on hold and take time to gather more knowledge.
-That project has already been a rollercoaster, having been rebuilt three times due to CI/CD workflow adjustments, because I was lacking local testing capabilities.
-You can read more about this journey [here](https://github.com/Neonsy/NextJS-Portfolio/pull/1).
-> [!NOTE]
-> It may have been a lot of work to get it done right, and a bit stressful, but pushing and learning beyond the current state of knowledge, is an exhilarating experience.

-Now, it's time to tackle state management, to put focus on it!
+Now, it's time to tackle state management, and to put focus on it!
-While `useState`, `useContext`, and `useReducer` are great tools in vanilla React, they can become cumbersome for more complex applications, or even just mid sized ones.
+While `useState`, **`useContext`**, and **`useReducer`** are great tools in vanilla React, they can become cumbersome for more complex applications, or even just mid sized ones.

 ## **Goals**